Vietnam.vn - Nền tảng quảng bá Việt Nam

 NHK reported that Mr. Kishida had previously said that it was time to boldly change the current situation between the two countries.
 He also said that his government was making continuous efforts to communicate with North Korea through various channels.

 At that summit, North Korea admitted to the abductions.
 Five Japanese were later released.
-However, Tokyo maintains that 12 others, who were abducted in the 1970s and 1980s, remain at large.
+However, Tokyo claims that 12 others, taken in the 1970s and 1980s, remain at large.

 Source link